-Ex Officio's Fiduciary Duty

-- The duties and obligations of ex officio voting board members extend to their designees.
-Board members cannot abrogate responsibilities even if they have effectively delegated responsibilities to a designee. - May only have a designee if it is stipulated in law (enabling statute) or certificate of incorporation. - Designees must sign Acknowledgement of Fiduciary Duties and Responsibilities and complete the board member training.
+- Ex Officio's Fiduciary Duty - The duties and obligations of ex officio voting board members extend to their designees.
+Board members cannot abrogate responsibilities even if they have effectively delegated responsibilities to a designee. - May only have a designee if it is stipulated in law (enabling statute) or articles of incorporation - Designees must sign Acknowledgement of Fiduciary Duty